sepulworld/deadman-check/README.md

   DESCRIPTION:

-    Monitor a Consul key that contains an EPOCH time entry.
-      Send a Slack message if EPOCH age hits given threshold
+    Monitor a Consul key or key-path that contains an EPOCH time entry and frequency.
+Send Slack message if EPOCH age is greater than given frequency

   COMMANDS: